 As the Juvenile Support Agency.
 Continues to work in same way but at some stage numbers start to decline until charity is moribund.

 A new project leader is recruited as a turn-around agent.
+There were 3 layers of management but only 2 children attending regularly!
 The JSA is resuscitated and refocused on children 8-14 yrs.

 Parents request earlier intervention.
 “Nobody wants to know till it’s too late!”